isabella232/acp-mobile-sdkdocs/src/pages/documentation/migrate-to-android.md

 ## Replace the deprecated API calls with the new API calls

-Several Android 1.x APIs are depreacted in Android 2.0 libraries, you can choose to replace the deprecated API calls in your code with calling the alternative APIs:
+Some of the APIs available in previous major versions of the Mobile SDK for Android are now deprecated.
+You can choose to replace the deprecated APIs in your code with the alternative APIs in the latest version, as described in the table below:

 | Deprecated API                    | Alternative API                    |
 | :-------------------------------- | :--------------------------------- |